DC23/scriptabit/README.rst

 - `-mp n`: Set the user's mana points to n
 - `-xp n`: Set experience points to n

-There are commands to list available scenarios, and to run a scenario, but they have no effect in this version.

 After running `scriptabit` at least once, configuration files will be created in `~/.config/scriptabit/`.
 These can be edited to change the default options.
 You can revert to the installation defaults by deleting the files (they will be